kubernetes-sigs/kueue/site/content/en/docs/tasks/run/jobsets.md

 2. See [JobSet Installation](https://jobset.sigs.k8s.io/docs/installation/) for installation and configuration details of JobSet Operator.

 {{% alert title="Note" color="primary" %}}
-In order to use JobSet you need to restart Kueue after the installation.
+In order to use JobSet, prior to v0.8.1, you need to restart Kueue after the installation.
 You can do it by running: `kubectl delete pods -lcontrol-plane=controller-manager -nkueue-system`.
 {{% /alert %}}